• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this pear and banana bread, you may also like to try some of my other easy baking recipes:
+If you enjoy this recipe you may want to try some of these easy recipes too:

 Three slices of per and banana load next to a dish of butter.